EndoluminalSurgicalVision-IMR/ATM-22-Related-Work/README.md

 >> The organization team of the ATM'22: Institute of Medical Robotics, Shanghai Jiao Tong University & Department of Respiratory and Critical Care Medicine, Shanghai Chest Hospital

 We are glad to announce our challenge benchmark paper manuscritpt are online: **https://arxiv.org/pdf/2303.05745.pdf**.
-If you are interested in our challenge or using our data, please refer and cite to [this paper](https://arxiv.org/pdf/2303.05745.pdf)!
+If you are interested in our challenge or using our data, please refer and cite to [**this paper**](https://arxiv.org/pdf/2303.05745.pdf)!

 ## Contents